anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - convert output of ASCII-art figures to SVG format
   - various small other text improvements as suggested/provided
 * Remove the tentative informative application to EST-fullCMC
-* Move Eliot Lear from co-author to contributor, add him to the acknowledgments
+* Move Eliot Lear from co-author to contributor, add Eliot to the acknowledgments
 * Add explanations for terms such as 'target domain' and 'caPubs'
 * Fix minor editorial issues and update some external references